Chapter 4

 (solar type) gets close to a black hole (mass

-~106-9 M¤ ) , will be torn and destroyed by massive
+~106-9 M¤), will be torn and destroyed by massive

 gravitational tidal forces *).
 As it approaches, the tidal forces

-enters an ever-lower orbit and, before being absorbed, forms a hot
+ever-lower orbit and, before being absorbed, forms a hot

 accretion disk from which intense radiation and energetic